josephsachs/minare/README.md

 Create the artifact bucket in your AWS account.
 Place your application `jar`.
 Use `minare-infrastructure.yaml` to create a CloudFormation stack.

-\* **Footnote on statelessness:** This is a problem I will solve later.
-For now, aiming for thread-safe and able to leverage clustering.
+## Endnotes

-\** **Footnote on unit tests:** I'm focusing on Entity as this is where most of the complexity lives.
+\** I'm focusing on Entity as this is where most of the complexity lives.
 We could use mocks to cover the DBAL, socket management and so on, but integration tests will do during early development.